withastro/docs/src/pages/en/guides/typescript.md

 ### Typing multiple JSX frameworks at the same time

-An issue arise when using multiple JSX frameworks in the same project, as every framework require different, conflicting settings inside `tsconfig.json`.
-To workaround this issue, TypeScript support [different pragma comments](https://www.typescriptlang.org/docs/handbook/jsx.html#configuring-jsx) to set the JSX options on a per-file basis.
+An issue may arise when using multiple JSX frameworks in the same project, as each framework requires different, sometimes conflicting, settings inside `tsconfig.json`.

+**Solution**: Set the [`jsxImportSource` setting](https://www.typescriptlang.org/tsconfig#jsxImportSource) to `react` (default), `preact` or `solid-js` depending on your most-used framework.
+Then, use a [pragma comment](https://www.typescriptlang.org/docs/handbook/jsx.html#configuring-jsx) inside any conflicting file from a different framework.

+For the default setting of 	`jsxImportSource: react`, you would use:

 The [`jsxImportSource` setting](https://www.typescriptlang.org/tsconfig#jsxImportSource) being by default `react`, all your `.jsx` files will by default be typechecked using the React definitions if installed (`@types/react`).
 As such, your Preact and Solid files should contain pragma comments to set the setting to the proper value: